shaikhalamin/phalconphp/phalcon blade template and router documentation.md

-//how to include balde template in php phalcon
+#how to include balde template in php phalcon
-//create a composer.json in project root  (if project name is myblog then create composer.json in myblog folder) --> composer init
+#create a composer.json in project root  (if project name is  then create composer.json in myblog folder)
+--> composer init
-//put the following depedency in the required section
+#put the following depedency in the required section

-"require": {
         "windwalker/renderer": "~3.0",
         "illuminate/view" : "4.*"
-    }

 --> composer update

-//now open app/config.php and put the following code in the application array section
+#now open app/config.php and put the following code in the application array section

 -->  'vendor'         => BASE_PATH . '/vendor/',

-//now open index.php from public and put the following
+#now open index.php from public and put the following

   --> include BASE_PATH . '/vendor/autoload.php';

-//now open app/services.php  and change the "view" $di as the following
+#now open app/services.php  and change the "view" $di as the following

 $di->setShared('view', function () {
     $config = $this->getConfig();